Home / Industries / Beverages

 Your flue gas is potentially corrosive or fouling.

 Your flue gas is corrosive when you burn biogas, oil or coal.
 Recovery of additional heat below the acid dew point is however possible.
 The heat is used to preheat combustion air or water

 When hot flue gas leaves the stack, it still contains a significant amount of energy.
-Our heat recovery system captures this heat from steam or hot water boilers.
+Our heat recovery system captures this heat from steam- or hot water boilers, or CHP systems.

 Combustion air, boiler feed water, make-up water, CIP water or building heating are warmed up with the captured waste heat.
 This directly reduces the consumption of fossil fuels.

 Warm up combustion air by extracting heat from flue gas.
 The air preheater is corrosion resistant, easy to maintain and to clean.